cocreators-ee/praga/README.md

 - Implement rate limits for email sending and code verification
 - Limit redirect targets from configuration
 - Better socket handling, to avoid needing wrapping in a shell script
+- A method to reload the configuration without restarting the server e.g. via SIGHUP

 You can check if your Nginx install supports the auth request module with: